RasppleII/a2server/docs/ivanx/a2server_prepvm.md

 * Change \"Attached To:\" to \"Bridged Adapter\".

 * Change \"Name:\" to a **wired** network interface on your computer.
-If you don\'t have one, use a USB-to-Ethernet adapter.
-(A2SERVER won\'t work over Wi-Fi when running in a VM.)
+If you don't have one, use a USB-to-Ethernet adapter.
+(A2SERVER won't work over Wi-Fi when running in a VM.)

 * Optional but recommended: Under Advanced, change the MAC Address to